 Back to the subject of metabolisms… umm, can I switch mine with Kevin’s??
 I look at a pop-tart and feel heavier.
 This is why I exercise.
 To enjoy homemade brown sugar cinnamon pop-tarts.
 And these.

 Did you make it down this far?
 Enjoy this recipe, everyone!

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make. ♥

 If you like brown sugar cinnamon Pop-Tarts, you will love my homemade frosted brown sugar cinnamon pop-tarts recipe!
 They taste one million times better and are made completely from scratch with REAL ingredients.
 I encourage you to read this entire recipe before beginning, as well as viewing the step-by-step photos to help guide you.
 Plan ahead, the pastry must chill for some time.

-STORING & FREEZING.
-Store pop-tarts in an airtight container at room temperature for 3 days or in the refrigerator for 6 days.
-To reheat, bake in a 350F degree oven for 10 minutes.
-Baked pop-tarts freeze well, up to 3 months.
-Thaw and reheat as directed before.
+Make ahead tip/freezing: Baked and unglazed pop-tarts freeze well, up to 3 months.
+Thaw and reheat as directed in step 9.
 I am unsure about reheating in a toaster.

 Adapted from King Arthur Flour